 I can tell you that knowing this simple fact has increased my faith in the Quran and Allah ten fold.

 Let us take the word Alhamdulillah a phrase that we utter sometimes on a daily basis often time without thinking about the meaning.
 Let’s analyzed further, the word or more accurately the phrase Alhamdulillah means all praise and thanks is for Allah.
+It is not just a word it is phrase.
+A phrase is more than a word but less than a sentence.

 I always had this nagging voice in my head, if Allah is one of the only true God why does he need us to be praise and thank him 17 times a day?